Who can you complain to regarding a grievance under the law?

 [Trigger Warning: The following content contains information on domestic violence which some readers may find disturbing.]

-Domestic incident report (DIR)1 is a report that is made on receiving a complaint of domestic violence from a woman.
+Domestic incident report (DIR)((Section 2(e), The Protection of Women from Domestic Violence Act, 2005.)) is a report that is made on receiving a complaint of domestic violence from a woman.
 This report can be made by either a Protection Officer or a service provider.
 The DIR will contain details such as your name, age, details of the harasser, details of the incident of violence that happened, etc. To file a DIR, you can approach any of the following officers/persons:

 Protection Officer